luizsci42/luizsci42/README.md

 <img src="https://media.giphy.com/media/LnQjpWaON8nhr21vNW/giphy.gif" width="60">
 -->

     Hi there!
-I'm Luiz Felipe and I'm cunrrently an undegraduate student on Computer Science.
+I'm Luiz Felipe and I'm cunrrently working as Data Scientist on SrgipeTec and undegraduating on Computer Science at Universidade Federal de Sergipe.

     I had made some projects at Ludiico Labs, an academic group inside the university, from which i had gained experience on Android, FullStack Development, Data Science and Natural Language Processing.